pure99 Preparative Chromatography

 The pure99 supercritical fluid chromatography system is designed to produce broad spectrum oils and purified isolates.
-This allows producers to keep desired cannabinoids including CBD, CBG, CBN, while removing THC during the chromatography process.
+This allows producers to keep desired cannabinoids including CBD, CBG, CBN, while removing psychoactive cannabinoids during the chromatography process.

 This cannot be accomplished with a normal isolation manufacturing procedure.
 A very specific target removal system is required to perform this kind of specialized product formulation which pure99 chromatography is capable of.

-Where normally an extraction method would be manipulated to regulate the amount of THC in a final product formulation, pure99 chromatography allows for the producer to selectively manipulate quantities of specific terpenes and cannabinoids for specific indications tailored to the consumer’s desires.
+Where normally an extraction method would be manipulated to regulate the amount of psychoactive cannabinoids in a final product formulation, pure99 chromatography allows for the producer to selectively manipulate quantities of specific terpenes and cannabinoids for specific indications tailored to the consumer’s desires.

 Frequently Asked Questions